 Glass Cannon: The long-range frigates (Javelis LRM, Kanrak Assailant and Illuminator Vessel).
 Lower speed and defensive stats, but more offense and quite a bit more range too.
 Multiplayer tactics prior to Entrenchment used to revolve around Zerg Rushing these frigates and then going to town; later balancing would make them less dominant while still being useful.
 There are also the Siege Frigates and Anti-Structure Cruisers.
 The former of which uses heavy weaponry to bombard planets from orbit, and the latter of which trash orbital structures with specialized weapons.
 Both classes are lightly armored and are virtually helpless when attacked.
 Rebellion adds in Corvettes, which pack a surprising amount of generalist firepower that can take on all sorts of targets, but are fragile and tend to suffer significant attrition in pitched battles.
 Finally, in the realm of capital ships, the carrier capitals (Vasari's Skirantra, TEC's Sova and Advent's Halcyon) pack the greatest firepower of all capital ships by a large margin when combining their own weapons with those of their squadrons, but are the most fragile, and are generally kept in the back lines in large fleet battles.

-Hard-Coded Hostility: The pirates and the planetary militias to every faction.
-Even if the pirates are hired by you to attack someone else and their path takes them through your territory, they'll still engage your forces if they encounter them en route.
+Hard-Coded Hostility: The pirates (who are For the Evulz) and the planetary militias (who are lore-wise Trader colonies but will still resist the TEC - presumably they don't want to be forcibly annexed and/or conscripted into the war effort) are hostile to every faction.
+The pirates are especially notable; even if they are hired by you to attack someone else, they'll still engage your forces if they encounter them en route to the target.

 Healing Factor: All ships repair their hulls and regenerate their shields slowly, all the time both in and out of combat.
 Vasari have some specific abilities which allow their ships to quickly self heal, such as Reintegration on their Enforcers and Skirmishers, and the Power Surge of the Kortul Devastator capital ship.
 TEC have some too, including the Kol Battleship's Finest Hour and Ankylon Titan's Furious Defense.
 Apart from that, dedicated repair structures and various capital ship or cruiser based healing abilities are available to all factions.